floswald/ArmaUtils/README.md

 ArmaUtils
 =========

-contains R package ArmaUtils, which currently consists of 2 RcppArmadillo helper functions for computationally intensive projects.
+contains R package ArmaUtils, which implements 4 Rcpp helper functions for the bankruptcy project.
+2 of them might be useful.

 install
 -------